yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 ## A Dozen Skills

-This section of your resume actually tells them about your "tech focus".
+This section of your resume actually tells them about your "tech focus."
 It must have a very short list of skills, definitely **under 12**.
 You simply can't be an expert in MySQL, PostgreSQL, Oracle, and MS SQL at the same time.
 If there are too many skills, it's a sign of a "jack of all trades" who is